Get a reservation for Thanksgiving at Midtown while you can!

 The welcome drink comes first – craft beer, wine, cocktail, your call.

-Then comes an autumn salad with seasonal fruit, nuts, and house-made dressing that actually tastes like fall.
-The main event: roast turkey with that smokehouse magic only Midtown delivers, real mashed potatoes with actual butter, stuffing that doesn't come from a box, cranberry sauce that walks the perfect line between tart and sweet.
-All of it swimming in proper gravy.
+Then comes an autumn salad with seasonal fruit, nuts, and house-made dressing that tastes like fall.
+The main event, roast turkey with that smokehouse magic only Midtown delivers, real mashed potatoes with actual butter, stuffing that doesn't come from a box, cranberry sauce that walks the perfect line between tart and sweet.
+All of it swimming in real gravy.

 The finale?
 Fresh pumpkin pie with real whipped cream.